 Whether or not anxiety becomes a problem for someone is down to many different factors, which may be a combination of biological, psychological or social factors.
 Also, someone could experience anxiety as a problem even if their symptoms did not fit into a particular diagnostic category.

-In fact, it can help in several ways.
-Firstly, as a straightforward relaxation technique, the state of relaxation, calmness, safety and contentment is oppositional to the aroused 'fight or flight' state of anxiety: The two cannot exist at the same time.
+Hypnosis can help in several ways.
+Firstly, as a relaxation technique; the state of relaxation, calmness and safety is oppositional to the aroused fight or flight state of anxiety: The two cannot exist at the same time.
 Even a brief period of hypnosis can ‘reset’ the mind/body state from anxious to relaxed, and the hormonal balance will adjust accordingly.
 This is a very good starting point when it comes to bringing the three systems into balance, even if it’s not a long-term solution.
 But it is a good starting point from which to do further therapy work; you’re working from within the state you want to achieve.
 Additionally, self-hypnosis can be taught and used when needed, to produce the same deep relaxation and calmness.
 Also bear in mind that our thoughts and feelings are usually in sync.
 If we're feeling anxious, we're likely to have anxious thoughts, and if we have anxious thoughts, we're likely to feel anxious.
 Thus being able to switch into a relaxed, calm state can also alter the pattern of thoughts that are present.

 Secondly, hypnosis is really helpful in psychotherapy as a way of ‘getting the message where it’s needed’.
 Consider this: You may have felt anxious/angry/sad and told yourself 'this is silly, I’ve got no reason to feel this way, I just need to get a grip…’.
 But how often does this work?
 It’s very difficult for those logical, rational areas of the brain (largely located in the outer hemispheres) to get through to the more emotional regions, (deep within the brain).
 Put simply, hypnosis seems to facilitate this process, which is why it’s often so helpful in modifying habitual behavioural problems.
-(For more about Hypnosis, please see my page on the subject.)
+It can also help with the reprocessing of memories that are triggering patterns of anxious responses in particular situations.
+(For more about Hypnosis, please follow the link above to my page on the subject.)

 Please note that, as with any talking therapy, results may vary from person to person.